From Best-of-n to Ranking n: A New Approach to Collective Decision-Making in Robot Swarms

 Future research directions

-We're continuing to investigate how this approach performs with physical constraints like limited communication range and observation capabilities.
-We're also exploring how to adapt the model for dynamic environments where preferences might change over time.
+Open questions include how this approach performs under physical constraints (limited communication range, limited observation capabilities) and whether the model can be adapted for dynamic environments where preferences change over time.

 More detailed information about this research can be found in our paper: "Collective preference learning in the best-of- problem: From best-of-n to ranking " published in Swarm Intelligence (2021).